See the proven effectiveness of PROMACTA for persistent or chronic ITP

 For US residents only

-Chronic immune thrombocytopenia (chronic ITP, also known as chronic immune thrombocytopenic purpura) is a rare blood condition.
-People who have it do not have enough platelets in their blood.
+Immune thrombocytopenia (ITP, also known as immune thrombocytopenic purpura) is a rare blood condition.
+People who have ITP do not have enough platelets in their blood.
 Platelets are blood cells that help stop bruising and bleeding when you get hurt.
 This low number of platelets can lead to easy bruising and bleeding.

-Even though it may be scary to be diagnosed with chronic ITP, there is good news:
+Even though it may be scary to be diagnosed with ITP, there is good news:

 - It’s not cancer